-To amend the Eurobodalla Local Environmental Plan 2012 to recognise the existing operational use of part of the land.
+To amend the Eurobodalla Local Environmental Plan 2012 to recognise the existing operational use of the land.

-- To recognise the existing operational use of a part of the land by Council. - To retain the land in public ownership.
+- To recognise the existing operational use of the land by Council. - To retain the land in public ownership.

-- Amend Schedule 4 of the Eurobodalla LEP 2012 to identify the land to be reclassified, being part of Lot 56 DP 849895 (Blairs Road, Long Beach) from community to operational land - Amend the Eurobodalla LEP 2012 Zone Map in relation to the subject land from RE1 Public Recreation to SP2 Infrastructure - Amend the Eurobodalla LEP 2012 Land Reclassification Part Lots) Map to identify that part of the subject land proposed to be reclassified.
+• Amend Schedule 4 of the Eurobodalla LEP 2012 to identify the land to be reclassified, being Lot 56 DP 849895 (Blairs Road, Long Beach) from community to operational land.